openhwgroup/cv32e40p/README.md

 # RI5CY: RISC-V Core

+This is a clone of the [PULP platform](http://pulp.ethz.ch/) RI5CY core.
+It was created to support experimentation of workflows and directory structure for the [OpenHW Group](https://www.openhwgroup.org/) CV32 project.

 RI5CY is a small 4-stage RISC-V core.
 It started its life as a fork of the OR10N CPU core that is based on the OpenRISC ISA.